-To emphasize, the Yamaha FG830 is a successor from the awesome-looking FG730.
-The FG series has been regarded as the best-selling guitar series of all of time by Yamaha, and the FG830 is one of those guitars.
-It has a solid sitka spruce top, rosewood back and sides, rosewood fingerboard, nato neck and die cast chrome tuners.
+To emphasize, the Yamaha FG830 is a successor to the awesome-looking FG730.
+The FG series has been regarded as the best-selling acoustic guitar series of all of time by Yamaha, and the FG830 is one of those guitars.
+It has a solid sitka spruce top, rosewood back and sides, rosewood fingerboard, nato neck and die-cast chrome tuners.

 Though the Yamaha FG830 is made from common wood materials, it comes with a new scalloped X-bracing feature.
 What this does is it brings out the guitar’s natural and punchy sound without compromising its durability standards, of which the brand is famously known for.

-The fine craftsmanship is also a feature that makes it outstanding among other guitars.
-It has a cream binding from the body down to the head stock.
-The abalone sound hole and pick guard adds to the overall awesome design as well.
+The fine craftsmanship is also a feature that makes it outstanding among other beginner acoustic guitars.
+It has a cream binding from the body down to the headstock.
+The abalone soundhole and pickguard add to the overall awesome design as well.
 You can read our Yamaha FG830 review to know more about this guitar.

-It may not look fancy compared to the Yamaha FG830, but the sound is definitely not a let down.
-Whatever features that it may lack on its design, it compensates on the sound.
+It may not look fancy compared to the Yamaha FG830, but the sound is definitely not a letdown.
+Whatever features that it may lack in its design, it compensates on the sound.
 To know more about this guitar, read our review on Seagull s6.

 Advantages Over Each Other